 School bullying is a widespread problem throughout the United States.
 Research shows that more than 3.2 million students are victims of bullying each year; 17% of students report being bullied two to three times a month.
-While specific data is hard to come by, it is widely acknowledged that children with special needs make up a significant proportion of that group because of their unique vulnerabilities and challenges.
+While specific data is hard to come by, it is widely acknowledged that children with special needs make up a significant proportion of bullied students because of their unique vulnerabilities and challenges.
 One estimate suggests children with disabilities are among a group of kids that is 63% more likely to be bullied than other children.

 What Is Bullying?

 According to Haber, bullying occurs when someone with more power repeatedly hurts someone with less power, intentionally and unfairly.
 While the typical image of bullying involves physical confrontations, bullies also use their social and verbal skills to create an “imbalance of power,” making themselves feel better at someone else’s expense.

 Contrary to popular belief, a small percentage of bullying involves physical confrontations; a higher percentage is comprised of verbal and “relational” bullying.
 Relational bullying aims to exclude the victim from friendships or activities, and may, in fact, be the most painful.
 Statements that focus on leaving a child out of a group (“You can’t play with us.”
 “Everyone is invited but you.”) marginalize that child and minimize his self-worth.

 Children are vulnerable to bullying because they are “different” from the majority of kids.
 Children with special needs are particularly vulnerable because of the imbalance of power between them and more typical kids.
 Traditional targets tend to be painfully shy, physically small, and not assertive; they lack motor coordination, are not good at sports, and often have learning disabilities, social challenges, and few friends.
 Bright kids—especially those who are socially awkward—may inadvertently cause bullies to be jealous of them, provoking behavior aimed at diminishing their worth.